-The immediate result was when traveling over this specific spot, Amtrak restrooms were locked by crew, and sleeping car passengers were entreated to refrain from relieving themselves while on the train trestle.
+The immediate result was when traveling over this specific spot of the St. Johns River, public onboard announcements were made, Amtrak restrooms were locked by crew members, and sleeping car passengers were entreated to refrain from relieving themselves while on the train trestle.

 The long term result was a systemwide change for all Amtrak equipment.
 Direct dump sinks and toilets were passe, and new plumbing was installed on all cars, which included retention tanks.
 Thus, an entire new industry was created: Honeywagon vendors suddenly had Amtrak as a new customer in coach yards, profitably emptying out the retention tanks.
 A new headache was also created for Amtrak management: Making sure cleaning and maintenance crews were diligent in remembering to empty the retention tanks.
 Once the tanks are full, the entire waste system shuts down, and toilets will not operate.

-Because the modern waste systems in Amfleet and Superliner cars are vacuum operated systems, when the hotel power from the locomotive (Head End Power; HEP) shuts down, so do the toilets.
-So, if there is a power crisis resulting from a malfunctioning locomotive, the cascading effect is no lights, no air conditioning or heating, and no toilets in the train.
+Because the modern waste systems in Amfleet, Viewliner and Superliner cars are vacuum operated systems, when the hotel power from the locomotive (Head End Power; HEP) shuts down, so do the toilets.
+So, if there is a power crisis resulting from a malfunctioning locomotive, the cascading effect is no lights, no air conditioning or heating, and no toilets on the train.

 Credible inquiries about modifying these vacuum systems with emergency battery systems in cars so toilets would flush and water would flow in sinks has revealed that the way the overall system is designed would not allow the systems to work without both power and compressed air from the locomotive.

-For every news story you read or lament heard from a passenger on a stalled train about toilets not working and overflowing by desperate, stranded passengers, you can thank those unfortunate fishermen on a river under a train trestle on a nice Florida day, somewhere between Palatka and DeLand and the southbound Silver Meteor passing by at just the right critical moment.
+For every news story you read or lament heard from a passenger on a stalled train about toilets not working and overflowing by desperate, stranded passengers, you can thank those unfortunate fishermen on the St. Johns River under a train trestle on a nice Florida day, somewhere between Palatka and DeLand and the southbound Silver Meteor passing by at just the right critical moment.